Will you perish in the frozen lands of monsters, magic, and terror?

 The jaws shimmer and words appear.

-“Beware though, to enter the Hel Tundra is a fate only the most courageous can handle.
-It is a relentless landscape of horror and terror, fear and violence, strength and hope…”
+“Beware though, to enter the Hel Tundra is a fate only the most courageous can survive.
+It is a relentless landscape of horror and terror, fear and violence, strength and hope, awaits you…”